Forward head posture is a very common problem!

 Doing so will help prevent your upper leg from rotating your body.

 Your pillow should be placed in the small of your neck and there should be no contact with the back of your shoulders and your pillow.
 If your pillow is too high, you will most likely experience a loss of normal cervical curvature in your neck.

 Since we spend approximately one-third of our lives, it’s incredibly important to make sure we sleep in positions that encourage good posture and to use supportive pillows to rest our heads on.

 We can take measures before we sleep to set ourselves up for healthy success while we sleep.
-Study these tips on how to sleep to correct forward head posture and you should begin to see a difference in your posture!
+Study these tips and you should begin to see a difference in your posture!

 Fixing forward head posture can be a long and tough process.